-By signing the MOU, DOT&PF became responsible for carrying out all of the FHWA responsibilities it assumed under the NEPA Assignment Program for assigned projects.
+By signing the MOU, DOT&PF became responsible for carrying out all FHWA responsibilities assumed under the NEPA Assignment Program for assigned projects.
 FHWA has no responsibility or liability for any project actions or decisions made by DOT&PF under the program.
-Key MOU responsibilities and commitments include:

-- DOT&PF has committed to maintaining adequate organizational and staff capability for the NEPA Assignment Program, including use of competent and qualified consultants where beneficial, to effectively carry out its NEPA Assignment Program responsibilities.
-This includes: - Using appropriate environmental, technical, legal, and managerial expertise - o Devoting adequate staff resources - Demonstrating in a consistent manner the capacity to perform the responsibilities assumed under the MOU and applicable federal laws - In assuming FHWA's responsibilities, DOT&PF is subject to the same procedural and substantive requirements that apply to FHWA in carrying out these responsibilities.
-These requirements include: - o Federal laws and regulations - Presidential Executive Orders - U.S. Department of Transportation (USDOT) Orders - FHWA Orders - Official guidance and policy issued by USDOT, FHWA, or the CEQ
+Key MOU commitments include maintaining adequate organizational and staff capability for the NEPA Assignment Program, including use of competent and qualified consultants where beneficial, to effectively carry out its NEPA Assignment Program responsibilities.
+This includes:

+- Using appropriate environmental, technical, legal, and managerial expertise - Devoting adequate staff resources - Demonstrating in a consistent manner the capacity to perform the responsibilities assumed under the MOU and applicable federal laws

+In assuming FHWA's responsibilities, DOT&PF is subject to the same procedural and substantive requirements that apply to FHWA in carrying out these responsibilities.
+These requirements include:

+- Federal laws and regulations

+- Presidential Executive Orders

+- U.S. Department of Transportation (USDOT) Orders

+- FHWA Orders

+- Official guidance and policy issued by USDOT, FHWA, or the CEQ

-- Applicable federal court decisions - Interagency agreements (e.g., programmatic agreements, memoranda of understanding, memoranda of agreement) that relate to the environmental review process
+- Applicable federal court decisions

+- Interagency agreements (e.g., programmatic agreements, memoranda of understanding, memoranda of agreement) that relate to the environmental review process

-For the purposes of carrying out its NEPA Assignment Program responsibilities, DOT&PF is deemed to be a federal agency with respect to the environmental review, consultation, and other related actions required under those responsibilities (MOU Part 5.3.1.).
+For the purposes of carrying out its NEPA Assignment Program responsibilities, DOT&PF is deemed to be acting as FHWA with respect to the environmental review, consultation, and other related actions required under those responsibilities (MOU Part 5.3.1).